Rent safe and private dog parks hosted by locals

 Get your dog’s focus with their favorite treat or toy

-Next, hold your chosen reinforcer in front of your dog’s face, making sure to get their attention.
-Small treats work especially well for this if you’re able to hold them tightly between your fingers or in your palm (with a closed fist) so your dog can’t get it out until you allow them to!
+Small treats work especially well for this if you’re able to hold them tightly between your fingers or in your palm (with a closed fist) so your dog can’t get their reward out until you allow them to!
 This is often called a lure.

 Hold your treat or toy hand in front of your dog